Is it possible to become a day trader in 7 steps? Absolutely. But you can’t just dive right in and expect to thrive immediately.

-- 4 Key Tips on How to Become a Successful Day Trader
+- 8 Key Tips on How I Became a Successful Day Trader

 What Is Day Trading?

-For example, let’s say you buy shares in Company X because you expect the price to go up that day.
-Then, you sell your shares on the same day.
-If you did your research and opened and closed your position at the right times, you ended up with a profit.
+For example, let’s say you buy shares in Company X, expecting the price to rise.
+Then, you sell your shares the same day.
+If you plan the trade well, you end up with a profit.

 Benefits of Day Trading

 But to get there, you gotta do your homework.
 You can’t cheat success in the stock market.

 When I was learning, I put in hours and hours every day.
 I skipped classes in high school and college to research and trade.
 I call it the hustle and the grind.